Green Party of England and Wales: Transport

 One of the flagship and long-standing policies in this field is returning the railways to public ownership along with renationalising other forms of transport.

-The party opposes High Speed 2 (HS2), in favour of alternative transport strategies.
-The party regards the currently under construction railway line as a waste of tax payers money and environmentally destructive.
-The party is, however, in favour of high speed rail in principle, as a means of challenging short haul domestic flights, provided projects meet strict criteria.
-The party wishes to divert money invested in HS2 towards other infrastructure projects, such as upgrading and improving local public transport.
+The party opposed High Speed 2 (HS2) at first, in favour of alternative transport strategies.
+The party was, however, in favour of high speed rail in principle, as a means of challenging short haul domestic flights, provided projects meet strict criteria.
+The party advocated to divert money invested in HS2 towards other infrastructure projects, such as upgrading and improving local public transport.

+In September 2024, members of the party voted to reverse its stance on HS2 to being in favour of building the full project.

 Tuition fees

 The party supports scrapping university and further education fees.
 It supports all courses in further education being provided free at the point of use.
-According to the Green Party:"Under a green government all currently outstanding debts - yet to be paid - held by an individual, for undergraduate tuition fees and maintenance loans, and any resulting interest would be written off.
+According to the Green Party:"Under a green government all currently outstanding debts – yet to be paid – held by an individual, for undergraduate tuition fees and maintenance loans, and any resulting interest would be written off.
 Specifically, those issued by the Student Loans Company (SLC) and currently held by the UK government".